THUS SPEAKS THE QURAN

-4. Racism: 14 centuries ago the whole world was drenched in racism.
+4. Racism: Fourteen centuries ago, the whole world was drenched in racism.
 Aristotle taught around 500 BC that the Greeks were superior to all nations.
-He ‘owned’ 40 slaves and brought 40 logics in support of slavery.
+He ‘owned’ 40 slaves and brought 40 kinds of logic in support of slavery.
 The Romans divided their own people among classes.
-There were about 8 slaves per Roman elite.
-India demonstrated racism to an extreme degree.
-A newborn's whole life depended on whether he was born into a Brahman, Khatri, Vaish, or Shudra family.
+There were about eight slaves per Roman elite.
+India demonstrated racism to an extreme degree; a newborn's whole life depended on whether he was born into a Brahman (priest), Khatri (soldier), Vaish (business), or Shudra (untouchable) family.

 Muhammad (S) toppled the world of false traditions, "There is no superiority of a black over a white or a white over a black.
 All of you belong to the same single stock.
 The best among you is the one who is best in conduct."
 [Farewell Address, 49:13]

 Who is the considered the greatest leader of these times?
-It is Nelson Mandela, who won the battle against apartheid.
+It is Nelson Mandela, who fought and won the battle against apartheid.

 5. Human Rights: Here I suggest that the reader examine three most celebrated documents on human rights:

-Then study only the brief "Farewell Sermon" of Messenger Muhammad, the exalted, and compare.
-The intelligently written human documents pale in comparison to just one sermon of Muhammad (S)!
+Then study only the brief "Farewell Sermon" of the exalted Messenger Muhammad and compare.
+The intelligently written human documents seem to pale in comparison to just one sermon of Muhammad (S).